Westwood Lakes, Florida

 Westwood Lakes is a census-designated place and unincorporated community of Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 11,373 at the 2020 census.

 Geography

-Westwood Lakes is located 13 mi west of downtown Miami at (25.723829, -80.368891).
+Westwood Lakes is located 13 mi west of downtown Miami.
 It is bordered to the north by Westchester, to the east by Olympia Heights, to the south by Sunset, and to the west by Kendale Lakes.

 According to the United States Census Bureau, the CDP has a total area of 1.8 sqmi, of which 1.7 sqmi are land and 0.1 sqmi, or 8.14%, are water.